Build, sign, and encrypt JSON Web Tokens

 Note two encryption operations are done when creating an encrypted token:

-1) the generated content encryption key is encrypted by the key supplied with the API using the key encryption algorithm such as RSA-OAEP
+The generated content encryption key is encrypted using the supplied key and a key encryption algorithm such as

-2) the claims are encrypted by the generated content encryption key using the content encryption algorithm such as A256GCM
+The claims are encrypted using the content encryption key and a content encryption algorithm such as

 .

-You can customize the key and content encryption algorithms, for example:
+You can customize the key and content encryption algorithms by using the JwtEncryptionBuilder

 import io.smallrye.jwt.KeyEncryptionAlgorithm;